-Power Management - Stand By and Hibernate
+Power Management - "Stand By" & "Hibernate"

 Power management settings can be found in the Windows control panel.
-The following shows the power options properties in Windows ME.
-You can define Stand By or Power Off for closing the display panel, pressing the power button, or activating sleep mode.
-Basically Stand by and Hibernate saves power when your Notebook PC is not in use by turning OFF certain components.
+The following shows the power options properties in Windows.
+You can define "Stand By" or "Shut down" for closing the display panel, pressing the power button, or activating sleep mode.
+"Stand by" and "Hibernate" saves power when your Notebook PC is not in use by turning OFF certain components.
 When you resume your work, your last status (such as a document scrolled down half way or email typed half way will reappear as if you never left.
-Power Off will close all applications and ask if you want to save your work if any are not saved.
+"Shut down" will close all applications and ask if you want to save your work if any are not saved.

-Stand By is the same as Suspend-to-RAM (STR).
+"Stand by" is the same as Suspend-to-RAM (STR).
 This function stores your current data and status in RAM while many components are turned OFF.
 Because RAM is volatile, it requires power to keep (refresh) the data.
+To operate: select "Start" | "Shut down", and "Stand by".